ottenkoop/paperclip/README.md

     Paperclip.options[:command_path] = "/usr/local/bin/"

-If you're on Mac OS X, you'll want to run the following with Homebrew:
+If you're on Mac OS X, yu'll want to run the following with Homebrew:

     brew install imagemagick